YahboomTechnology/RPLIDAR_SLAMTEC/README.md

 Suitable for programming robots to synchronize positioning and map construction, environment scanning and obstacle detection.
 Free tutorial materials for radar and ROS robots will be provided.
 It is recommended for electronics enthusiasts and makers to purchase.

-* RPLIDAR A3:
-With a small appearance, its height is 4cm, can be easily built into any flat device.
-The triangular distance measurement method, the measurement radius is 25 meters, the measurement frequency can reach 16000 times per second, and the scanning frequency can up to20 Hz.
-Can be used indoors and outdoors.
-Suitable for programming robot multi-touch and human-computer interaction, intelligent obstacle avoidance, etc.
-Free tutorial materials for radar and ROS robots will be provided.
-It is recommended for professional ROS players or users with outdoor project requirements to purchase.

 * RPLIDAR S1:
 Independent closed shell, small size, less space occupation.